264Gaurav/medical-RAG-chatbot/README.md

 # medical-RAG-chatbot

 A LangChain-based Retrieval-Augmented Generation (RAG) chatbot for medical data.
-Integrates with Gemini/Grok AI to deliver accurate, context-aware answers in healthcare and biomedical domains.
+Integrates with ollama (llama-3.1 present locally on system) model and nomic embeddings (present locally on system) to deliver accurate, context-aware answers in healthcare and biomedical domains.

 ## make sure install all requirement